-- o For U.S. citizens, the following William & Mary summer programs do NOT require visas: Athens & Nafplio, Cádiz, Cambridge, Cape Town, Florence, Galway, Mauritius, Montpellier, Potsdam, Prague, Rome & Pompeii, and Santiago.
-Please note that the Cambridge program does require a student letter, provided by the Global Education Office and for Adelaide you will need to complete an online visa form and Rwanda you will pay \$30 for a visa on arrival.
+- For U.S. citizens, the following William & Mary summer programs do NOT require visas: Antigua, Athens & Nafplio, Barbados, Cádiz, Cambridge, Cape Town, Florence, Galway, Montpellier, Potsdam, Prague, Rome & Pompeii, and Santiago.
+Please note that the Cambridge program does require a student letter, provided by the Global Education Office and for Adelaide you will need to complete an online visa form.
 Please refer to your program guide for more specific information; some countries require you to enter as a tourist, rather than as a student.
-Please see your program specific handbook for further information. - For U.S. citizens, the following William & Mary summer programs DO require visas: Adelaide (completed online), Beijing, Bengaluru & Goa, Bhutan, Rio de Janeiro and St. Petersburg.
+Please see your program specific handbook for further information. - For U.S. citizens, the following William & Mary summer programs DO require visas: Adelaide (completed online), Beijing, Goa, and St. Petersburg.
 Please refer to your program guide for helpful information on obtaining a visa. - Students who are not US citizens should check the embassy website of the program's host country for the visa regulations that apply to them.